-How to Achieve Straight, Smooth Edges without a planer
+How to Achieve Straight, Smooth Edges without a Planer

 1. using hand woodworking planes

 When using a bench plane — also called a foreplane or jackplane — start by running it across the grain in short strokes wherever you want to remove shavings from the surface.
 When using vertical grain, you may wish to alternate directions so that the edge doesn’t dig into the wood and spoil your smooth finish.
-With horizontal grain (along boards, for example), you can use long strokes side to side.
+With horizontal grain (along boards, for example), you can use long strokes from side to side.

 When using a block plane, make your first cut with the edge of the plane against the grain.
 Then move the block plane around in small circles as you guide it using one hand on top and another on the bottom.
 Make sure that you plant both hands on the plane to avoid slipping or sliding while using this technique.
 This process might not produce a perfectly smooth surface, but using your other hand (or even an additional tool) to sand out any rough spots should yield good results.